-Example 46.
-Actors: We refer to the road transport and the pipeline systems examples of earlier.
-The fleet, each vehicle and the road management of the Transportation System of Examples 17 on Page 13 and 37 on Page 23 can be considered actors; so can the net and its links and hubs.
-The pipeline monitor and each pipeline unit of the Pipeline System, Example 24 on Page 15 and Examples 24 on Page 15 and 29 on Page 19 will be considered actors
+Example 46 Actors: We refer to the road transport and the pipeline systems examples of earlier.
+The fleet, each vehicle and the road management of the Transportation System of Examples 17 on page 13 and 37 on page 23 can be considered actors; so can the net and its links and hubs.
+The pipeline monitor and each pipeline unit of the Pipeline System, Example 24 on page 16 and Examples 24 on page 16 and 29 on page 19 will be considered actors \blacksquare

 4.2.3.
-Parts, Attributes and Behaviours
+Parts, attributes and behaviours